-- Participation Students must attend class having completed the readings and prepared to fully participate in class discussions and exercises.
+- 1. Participation Students must attend class having completed the readings and prepared to fully participate in class discussions and exercises.
 Students are expected to fully engage in discussions, presentations, exercises, and learn from them.
 If you are unable to attend class, please discuss this with the instructor to find a way to make up the work. - 2.
-Homework exercises Students will be required to complete and submit exercises from the textbook on weekly basis. - 3.
-Group assignment Datasets and instructions for the final group project will be provided.
+Homework exercises Students will be required to complete and submit exercises from the assigned readings on weekly basis. - Research paper Students will be required to write a research paper (research report).
+This assignment may be completed individually or in small groups (2-3 students).
+The project must include: (i) an abstract; (ii) introduction; (iii) literature review; (iv) methods section; (v) findings; (vi) discussion; and (vii) conclusion sections.